 Sales pipeline tracking

 There should be a place in your custom CRM system where employees can track leads, starting at the first contact until either the deal is sealed or the customer is lost.
-If you’re building a CRM system for your own company, you know the stages you need it to track.
+If you plan to make a CRM software for your own company, you know the stages you need it to track.

 If you’re aiming at providing SaaS solutions, it’s better to implement a customizable pipeline dashboard since your clients will each have unique sales pipelines.